 In the first half of this year, 96% of new shares were oversubscribed, compared with 81% in the same period last year, and 56% of the projects were oversubscribed more than 20 times, while 30% were recorded in the same period last year.

-Real estate, technology, media and telecommunications (TMT) industries ranked at the top in terms of the proportion of new shares in Hong Kong in the first half of 2020, according to Deloitte’s report.
+Real estate, technology, media and telecommunications (TMT) industries ranked top two as for the proportion of new shares in Hong Kong in the first half of this year, according to Deloitte’s report.

-Deloitte predicts that there would be about 130 new shares listed in Hong Kong this year with the funds raised between HK$160 and HK$220 billion, including five to eight Chinese stocks seeking a secondary listing.
+Deloitte predicts that in the whole year of 2020, there would be about 130 new shares listed in Hong Kong with the financing of HK$160 to HK$220 billion, including 5 to 8 Chinese stocks listed in Hong Kong for a secondary listing.